 X-COASTER (XTENDED COASTER)

 The X-Car coaster is the most versatile coaster type in Maurer’s portfolio.
 They are recognized by the trains with large, individual seats and have a floorless option.
 The X-Coaster usually has a small, compact footprint and several airtime hills.
 They can modified to have vertical or inverting-curved lift hills (“Humpty Bumps” as they are officially known), launches and Sky Loop layouts.
 The seats have a multimedia option where speakers play music during the ride and cameras film the riders.
 The first Xtended Coaster was G-Force at Drayton Manor in the UK, which opened in 2005.

 The X-Coaster Launch model is a variation of the Xtended Coaster, but it features an electro-magnetic Linear Synchronous Motor (LSM) launch at the start of the ride.

 The first Maurer X-Coaster Launch, Formule X at Drievliet in the Netherlands, opened in 2007.
 The fastest X-Coaster Launch is Shock at Rainbow MagicLand in Italy, which launches riders from 0-62 mph (100 km/h) in 2.5 seconds.

 See also: LSM Launch Coasters

-Maurer’s Sky Loop coaster is characterised by its vertical lift hill and its compact, vertical-loop layout with a 360° heartline roll inversion at the top.
+Maurer’s Sky Loop coaster is characterized by its vertical lift hill and its compact, vertical-loop layout with a 360° heartline roll inversion at the top.
 The original Sky Loop model is just a loop although extended versions are available.
 The first Sky Loop opened in 2004 – Sky Wheel at Skyline Park in Germany.
 Their popularity boomed in the early 2010s with five being built in 2011-12.
-The Sky Loop Coaster can also be customised with a launch.
+The Sky Loop coaster can also be customized with a launch.

 See also: Inversions